Sprague Brook Park: Facilities

 Trail through an eastern hemlock forest at Sprague Brook Park.

 Sprague Brook Park has dedicated facilities for camping, baseball, softball and tennis.
 Several ponds offer opportunities for fishing, and a sledding hill is available for use during the winter.
 Trails for hiking and snowmobiling are found throughout the property.
 A 3 mi groomed cross-country skiing loop and an associated warming shelter are maintained during the winter.
 Several shelters are located within the park and may be reserved for events and gatherings.

 The park's mountain biking trail system was expanded after proposed improvements were submitted by the Western New York Mountain Bicycling Association.
 These proposals were incorporated into the county's master plan for the park (released in 2003), and enacted in the following years.

 Some potential future improvements outlined in the county parks' 2003 master plan include installation of scenic overlooks, development of a 'natural' hillside amphitheater, and ceasing to mow underutilized fields to allow them to undergo re-naturalization.

+Electric vehicle (EV) chargers have been installed in the park.